Russia

 Ideal for:

-- Those who want a small, gentle, quiet, and deeply devoted companion
+- Those who want a small, gentle, quiet, and devoted companion

-- Small apartments where a miniature cat’s size is a genuine practical advantage
+- Small apartments where a miniature cat’s size is a practical advantage

 - Older adults or those living alone who want consistent, warm, undemanding company

-- People fascinated by genuine miniature breeds with natural genetic origins
+- People interested in miniature breeds with natural genetic origins

 Less ideal for: